kyma-project/website/content/blog-posts/2019-07-12-release-notes-1.3/index.md

 ### Service Catalog migration from "API Server" to "CRD only"

 Now you can configure Kyma to use the experimental "CRD only" mode of our Service Catalog.
 Read [this](https://kyma-project.io/docs/1.3/components/service-catalog/#details-experimental-features) document to learn how to activate this feature.
-Moreover, the new mode contains the migration tool that migrates data for you.
-To learn more about the details of the migration process, read  [this](https://github.com/kyma-incubator/service-catalog/blob/crds-migration/docs/migration-apiserver-to-crds.md) document.
+Moreover, the new mode contains a migration tool that migrates data for you.
+To learn more about the migration process, read [this](https://github.com/kyma-incubator/service-catalog/blob/crds-migration/docs/migration-apiserver-to-crds.md) document.

 >**NOTE:** Before you start the migration, make sure that you performed a full backup of your cluster.
 You should also test the procedure on a testing environment first.